podaac/cloud-notification-message-schema/README.md

 |linkage|	Linkage to another file or archive entry, generally by product identifier	||

 ### Response Message Fields
-Again, the response for successful granules is OPTIONAL per the ICD between the SIPS and DAAC.
+The below fields are for sending a CNM response, usually from a DAAC to a SIPS or SDS (i.e. from archive to provider).
+For submission fields, please see "Notification Message Fields" above.
+The response for successful granules is OPTIONAL per the ICD between the SIPS or SDS and DAAC.
+It is recommended to send a response.

 | field | required | Definition | Notes|
 |-------| ---------| ------- | ----- |